-Unable to calm, they either attempt to curb the feelings with drugs or alcohol, verbally or physically attack a convenient target, and/or in some cases harm themselves.
+Unable to calm, they either attempt to curb the feelings with drugs or alcohol, verbally or physically attack a convenient target, and/or in some cases the explosive harm him/herself.

 Since office visits are brief, and certainly not a place for psychotherapy, there are still approaches used in psychotherapy that you can implement:

 c.
-Asking them _what would be of assistance to you this moment_what would help you relax_, reminding them, thereby that they need (can learn) to self-soothe (something they inherent lack without assistance)
+Asking the potentially explosive patient what would be of assistance to you this moment what would help you relax, reminding them, thereby that they need (can learn) to self-soothe (something they inherent lack without assistance)

 Globally, the problem is that anything that they emotionally experience triggers their need for immediacy of relief.
 Aggression towards others or even themselves provides (learned) immediate relief and then drastic consequences.